mathjax/MathJax-docs/web/components/input.rst

 * :ref:`mathml-component`
 * :ref:`asciimath-component`

 These are described in more detail below.
+See the :ref:`input-options` section for details about configuring these components.

 -----